-The heart consists of four chambers: the two atria and the two ventricles.
+The heart consists of four chambers – two atria and two ventricles:

-In this article we shall look at the anatomy of the atria and the ventricles, and we will consider their clinical correlations.
+In this article we shall look at the anatomy of the chambers of the heart – their location, internal structure and clinical correlations.

 The right atrium receives deoxygenated blood from the superior and inferior vena cavae, and from the coronary veins.
 It pumps this blood through the right atrioventricular orifice (guarded by the tricuspid valve) into the right ventricle.